can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 (setf prove:*enable-colors* nil)
 ```

-The overal tests integration could have been easier, however stil
+The overall tests integration could have been easier, however, still
 doable.
 I've made a test system, added a magical spell to the main
 asd file and test framework was set up.
 One of the important things to
-note is that prove itself is a dependency of test sytem, hence in
+note is that prove itself is a dependency of the test system, hence in
 order to have it available in the repl this test subsystem should be
 loaded instead of the main one which will be loaded as a dependency.

 A really awesome feature of the `prove` framework is that it allows to
 rerun specific tests just by recompiling them.
 This feature enables
 near magical workflows when I could prototype a feature and then cover
-it with tests in realtime without the need to run a full test suite
+it with tests in real-time without the need to run a full test suite
 again and again or to do a build every time and run tests there.

 Since I wanted to write tests for the logic built around api calls I
 wanted to mock them to test outcomes of specific sequences of calls.
 I took `mockingbird` and it did provide me with a basic feature of
-mocking any function in any package, however I ended up implementing a
+mocking any function in any package, however, I ended up implementing a
 small macro to enable testing a sequence of calls.

-Funnily enough all the mocked calls ended up being trivial, but the
+Funnily enough, all the mocked calls ended up being trivial, but the
 possibility is still there!
 The idea was that if you want to mock a
 function, say `foo` and have it return `(1 2 3)` on the first call and
-`nil` on the any subsequence you could just write:
+`nil` on any subsequence you could just write:

 ```common_lisp
 (with-mocked-calls